- A vaginal ring, inserted once a month, contains an antiretroviral to protect against HIV

 According to Venter, women make up just under 70% of South Africa’s ART programme – one of the highest gender disparities in the world.

-“We almost have two different countries in terms of gender and HIV success in South Africa.
-The UNAids 90-90-90 targets were probably achieved a few years ago for women.
+“We almost have two different countries in terms of gender and HIV success in SA.
+The UNAIDS 90-90-90 targets were probably achieved a few years ago for women.
 Men are woefully left behind and nowhere near any of the targets,” explained Venter.

-The UNAids targets are that, by this year, 90% of people living with HIV know their status, 90% of people diagnosed with HIV are taking ART and that 90% of people on ART have achieved viral suppression (meaning there is not enough virus in the blood to transmit HIV to others).
+The UNAIDS targets are that, by 2020, 90% of people living with HIV know their status, 90% of people diagnosed with HIV are taking ART and that 90% of people on ART have achieved viral suppression (meaning there is not enough virus in the blood to transmit HIV to others).

-Dr Thesla Palanee, who heads network trials at Wits Reproductive Health and HIV Institute, said compared to existing methods, the dapivirine ring offers a potential solution to women as it is more discrete and can be hidden from male partners.
+Dr Thesla Palanee, who heads up network trials at WRHI, says compared to existing methods, the dapivirine ring offers a potential solution to women as it is more discrete and can be hidden from male partners who are opposed to using existing prevention methods.

-Said Venter: “The benefit of the ring is you don’t have to remember to swallow a tablet every day.”
+According to Venter, “the benefit of the ring is you don’t have to remember to swallow a tablet every day”.

 Questions on efficacy